Gelman Family Law Lawyers

 Who Is Responsible for Paying Child Support?

-The Family Law Act and Divorce Act of Ontario define who a parent is and who may legally be required to pay child support.
-These individuals include birth parents, adoptive parents, step-parents, and other individuals with a parent-like relationship with the child.
+The Family Law Act and Divorce Act define who is considered to be a parent and who may be legally required to pay child support.
+These individuals may include:

-What Is Child Support Supposed to Cover?
+What Expenses Is Child Support Supposed to Cover in Ontario?

-Further, the Child Support Guidelines state that certain special expenses be considered when calculating child support payments in light of the bests interests of the child and the reasonableness of the expense in light of the parent’s income and previous family spending habits.
-These special/extraordinary expenses may include:
+In addition to the basic table amount, the Child Support Guidelines state that certain special expenses should be considered when calculating child support payments.
+This is to serve the best interests of the child.
+The special expense should also be “reasonable” in light of the parents’ income and previous family spending habits.

 • Medical and dental premiums;